Health Benefits Of Infrared Heat Lamp

-All of our electric patio heaters work using infrared radiation, the majority of which use NIR light.
+All of our electric patio heaters work using infrared radiation, the majority of which include an infrared heat lamp which uses NIR light.
 This means on top of the benefits described previously, there are also no harmful side effects from using these heaters.

 Bagnato, G., Miceli, G., Atteritano, M., Marino, N., & Bagnato, G. (2012).
 Far infrared emitting plaster in knee osteoarthritis: a single blinded, randomised clinical trial.
 Reumatismo, 64(6). doi: 10.4081/reumatismo.2012.388

 Naeser, M., Zafonte, R., Krengel, M., Martin, P., Frazier, J., & Hamblin, M. et al. (2014).
 Significant Improvements in Cognitive Performance Post-Transcranial, Red/Near-Infrared Light-Emitting Diode Treatments in Chronic, Mild Traumatic Brain Injury: Open-Protocol Study.
 Journal Of Neurotrauma, 31(11), 1008-1017. doi: 10.1089/neu.2013.3244